Teksta versija

 [20 June 2019]

 Section 16.
-(1) Prior to the auction, participants of the auction shall lodge a security in the amount of 10 per cent of the notional price of the property to be auctioned (Section 8) but in the case of a repeated auction - of the opening price for the auction.
+(1) Prior to the auction, participants of the auction shall lodge a security in the amount of 10 per cent of the notional price of the property to be auctioned (Section 8) but in the case of a repeated auction - of the opening auction price.
 The security shall be deemed lodged if the relevant monetary amount has been credited to the bank account specified in the provisions of the auction.

 (2) If the authority which organises the alienation of a property cannot obtain information in the public databases regarding the relevant legal person or partnership, it is entitled to request additionally the legal person or partnership to provide a statement of the State register institution regarding the relevant legal person or partnership (the statement shall be valid if issued not earlier than six weeks before the day of the auction).